The Last Roman: Production

-After his domestic market success with Die Nibelungen German producer Artur Brauner planned to make another two-part movie, but one that would measure up to international standards and open up new markets in the US.
-Notwithstanding warnings that the public's interest in epic movies had already peaked, Brauner went ahead with his project to adapt the German novel A Struggle for Rome (original German title: Ein Kampf um Rom) written by Felix Dahn, which had been quite popular since it was first published in 1876.
+After his domestic market success with Die Nibelungen, German producer Artur Brauner planned to make another two-part movie, but one that would measure up to international standards and open up new markets in the US.
+Notwithstanding warnings that the public's interest in epic movies had already peaked, Brauner went ahead with his project to adapt the German historical novel A Struggle for Rome (original German title: Ein Kampf um Rom) written by Felix Dahn, which had been quite popular since it was first published in 1876.
 With an eye on the US market, Brauner hired director Robert Siodmak and actors Orson Welles, Laurence Harvey and Honor Blackman.
 For German audiences, the cast included Robert Hoffmann, Friedrich von Ledebur and Dieter Eppler.

 The novel was adapted for the screen by David Ambrose, but the screenplay was written by Ladislas Fodor.
 Director Robert Siodmak was not comfortable with the project.
 In late 1967, he wrote a letter to Brauner in which he noted that after having read all the scripts he felt that the dialogue was "too simple (to put it mildly) almost throughout and barely up to the standard of ten-year-old children.
 The characters are not consistent, they have numerous breaks and even the heroes are becoming uninteresting and unlikeable towards the end of the movie. [...]
 At the end of part 2 the historical facts have been changed so violently that we have to voice serious concerns.
 The doom of the Ostrogoths is not just a great drama of world literature but also a huge historical drama. [...]
 Treason and exposure, guilt and atonement are constructed so primitively that they cause deadly boredom [...]"

 Filming took place between 6 May 1968 and September 1968 in Romania and the Spandau Studios in Berlin.
 Brauner chose Romania as a low cost location — the Romanian army supplied several thousand extras for the film.
 According to one source, the production was at the time the most expensive German film after World War II, at 15 million Deutsche Mark.
 However, Brauner himself put the production costs at 8 million DM.
 Due to a string of problems (budget overruns, withdrawn guarantees, cancelled powers of attorney) he said he lost 4 million DM on the project.

 Robert Siodmak received billing as director in the credits, his collaborators Sergiu Nicolaescu and Andrew Marton were only mentioned as directors of the 2nd unit.

 Release

 Part 1 premiered on 17 December 1968 at the Zoo-Palast in Berlin.
 Part 2 went on mass release in West Germany on 21 February 1969.
 In Italy the two parts were initially called La guerra per Roma — prima parte and La guerra per Roma — seconda parte.
 They were later edited into one movie entitled La calata dei barbari.

-The one-part version was released to German movie theatres in 1976.
-It may have been originally re-cut in 1973 for release in the US.
+The one-part version was released in the United States in 1973 as The Last Roman and to German movie theatres in 1976.